Java Basic

 - Principle: Java automatically converts smaller data types to larger data types to prevent data loss.
 For instance, a

-can be seamlessly converted to anint
+bytecan be seamlessly converted to anint. - Example:

 - In Expressions: Within expressions, smaller data types (like